Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

 Filing contributions with the FEC is solely the responsibility of the Quest Subscriber.
 Sagebrew provides no guarantees that the information you receive from Sagebrew shall qualify as ready to report.
-It is up to the Quest Subscriber's Committee Treasurer to file the Quest Subscriber's campaign reports correctly.
+It is up to the Quest Owner to file the Quest Subscriber's campaign reports correctly.

 Sagebrew is not held responsible for any legal issues that arise from your use